arisef77/Movie-Review-Event-Similarity/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+The code in this project is licensed under the MIT License - see the [LICENSE](https://github.com/arisef77/Movie-Review-Event-Similarity/blob/main/LICENCE.md) file for details.
 The user reviews scraped from IMDb are subject to IMDb's [Conditions of Use](https://www.imdb.com/conditions).